University services are available to support you and your success no matter where

 Be Accountable

 Though we’re sometimes working remotely, we’re still in this together.
-Keep in mind that your instructors may be breaking new ground, too.
 Patience, honesty, and a willingness to give and accept feedback will be integral to everyone’s success this semester.
 Keep University values in mind and support each other as best you can.

 Tips for Taking Online Classes

-These eight suggestions may help you be successful in an online setting.
+These eight strategies for online courses can help you be successful in an online setting.

 Use Remote Meetings

-If you need to hold group meetings, using Google meet or Scheduling a Zoom Meeting might be especially useful.
-Plus, with Zoom, you can record your meetings in case team members can't attend.
+If you need to hold group meetings, use Google meet or Zoom to keep your group on track.
+You can also record your meetings in case team members can't attend.

 Make it a PDF: Camera Scanners